Bandit254/MSSA-Project-Pokemon-Decision-Making/README.md

 ![Prototype Team Analysis](https://github.com/Bandit254/MSSA-Project-Pokemon-Decision-Making/blob/master/ZZ.%20Pictures%20and%20Research/Project%20Pictures/Prototype%20Pictures/Prototype%20-%20Team%20Analysis.jpg)

 ## Entity Framework and Initial Model Migration
 To populate the data for my web application I am using Entity Framework Migration, with a data-first approach.
-I updated and added new SQL scripts to en
+I first updated and added new SQL scripts to ensure the database tables had all of the appropriate fields, keys, and constraints necessary for the full scope of the web application.
+Although some tables do not have data in them as of 05 April 2020, the goal is to reduce the number of times I will need to
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY0MjY4MTcxMCwtMjQ1ODE3NTIxLC0xMT
+eyJoaXN0b3J5IjpbLTM3NzQzMzg1NSwtMjQ1ODE3NTIxLC0xMT
 MzNTc4MzksLTI5MTU3MDQwNCwtMTc4MTA4OTY4OSwtMTAwNTQw
 MjkzNywtMjAzNjg2MzE5MCwtMTk1MDczMzM0NiwtMTQ3OTI0OT
 I1OCwtMTYyNzg3NTQ1OCwtMTEyNDM1NjQ5NywtNTQxMzYzMzQ4